 Grand View Research also found that the increased reliance on connected devices has made us more vulnerable to IoT security breaches than ever.

-The IoT security market is expected to rise from a value of $1.24 in 2017 to $9.88 billion in 2025, according to a report by Grand View Research.
-This increase has a direct correlation to the increase in the use of IoT devices in the enterprise.
-According to a separate report by Deloitte, devices embedded with AI are expected to increase from 79 million to over a billion by 2023.
+Analysts expect the IoT security market to rise from a value of $1.24 in 2017 to $9.88 billion in 2025, according to a report by Grand View Research.
+This increase directly correlates to increased use of IoT devices in enterprise markets.
+A Deloitte report suggests that the number of devices embedded with AI will increase from 79 million to over a billion by 2023.

-Projected to reach over $2 billion by 2025, the professional services segment is expected to continue to remain dominant in IoT security, and in fact will become vital to it, with services like policy and management, test and evaluation, assessment, and security by design being the main areas of growth.
+Projected to reach over $2 billion by 2025, the professional services segment is expected to continue to remain dominant in IoT security.
+Professional services will see growth in policy and management, test and evaluation, assessment, and security.